Fanny94/MayaToGameplay3D/README.md

 The system supports the following in real-time:
 - Creating/adding 3D models
 - Transforming (scaling, translation, rotation) a 3D model
-- Transformation of vertices, faces, edges and extruding
+- Transformation of vertices, faces and edges
 - Moving the camera viewer
 - Swifting different camera views